 Financial liabilities are designated as either: (i) fair value through profit or loss; or (ii) other financial liabilities.
 All financial liabilities are classified and subsequently measured at amortized cost except for financial liabilities at FVTPL.
 The classification determines the method by which the financial liabilities are carried on the balance sheet subsequent to inception and how changes in value are recorded.
-Trade payables and accrued liabilities, and short term debt are classified as other financial liabilities and carried on the balance sheet at amortized cost.
+Trade payables and accrued liabilities, short term debt and long term CEBA loan are classified as other financial liabilities and carried on the balance sheet at amortized cost.
 Marketable securities sold short are carried FVTPL.

-As at December 31, 2019, the Company does not have any derivative financial liabilities.
+As at December 31, 2020, the Company does not have any derivative financial liabilities.